sudorandom/kmcd.dev/content/posts/2024/http1.0-from-scratch/index.md

 If you'd rather just dig into the code yourself, Go here: {{< github-link file="go/server/main.go" >}}.
 Some people (like me) learn better by just downloading the entire script and modifying it to see what breaks to get a better understanding.

 The heart of our HTTP/1.0 server is this Server struct, which encapsulates the server's address and the handler responsible for processing incoming requests.
-The `ServeAndListen()` method initiates the server, listens for connections, and handles each one concurrently, in a new goroutine.
+The `ListenAndServe()` method initiates the server, listens for connections, and handles each one concurrently, in a new goroutine.

 ```go
 type Server struct {